mwang87/SMART_NMR_Documentation/docs/smart_usage.md

 ## Contact

 If you have any questions about how to use SMART please first ask the community at the SMART forum located here: [forum](https://groups.google.com/forum/#!forum/smartnmr).
 We will respond you as soon as we can.
-If you woud like to access our to be online SMART 3.0 version, please email Hyunwoo Kim (hwkim at-sign ucsd dot edu) for off-line trials.
+If you woud like to access our to-be-online SMART 3.0, please email Hyunwoo Kim (hwkim at-sign ucsd dot edu) for off-line trials.

 ## References